azist/azos/src/Azos.Wave2/http-context-properties.md

 ## Response

 ### Send chunked
-Microsoft sends chunked transfer if you **do not spesify content size**:
+Microsoft sends chunked transfer if you **do not specify content size**:
 ```
 Response headers raw:
   Content-Type: text/event-stream